bkosciow/esp_sync/readme.rst

 esp_sync

-Script (dirty) to track local file changes in dir and uploads files to the device with micropython tracks only *.py. one level of dirs
+Script (dirty) to track local file changes in dir and uploads files to the device with micropython tracks files and one level of dirs.
+On windows parse lnk files.

 read more: https://koscis.wordpress.com/2024/01/20/esp_sync/

 requires: pip install adafruit-ampy
+(on windows additionally: pip install LnkParse3 )

 .espignore - patterns to ignore

+(build in ignore: ['.git', '.gitignore', '.espcache', '.espignore', 'LICENSE', 'readme.rst', 'readme.txt', 'readme.md', 'venv', '.idea'] )

 .espcache - cache with local files, name, size and last modification time